-We defined some data type in Pci_7200.h (DOS) and Acl_pci.h (Windows 95).
+Some data types are definded in Pci_7200.h (DOS) and Acl_pci.h (Windows 95).
 These data types are used by NuDAQ Cards' library.
-We suggest you to use these data types in your application programs.
+We suggest using these data types.
 The following table shows the data type names and their range.